 An unreleased and unrealised 2D side-scroller that I was very passionate about.
 I still might build it myself, someday.

+This project had no analysis, it was a passion project.
 I created a detailed Game Design document which I will link below.

-Though, from humble beginnings…
+Though from humble beginnings…